nemonemonee/denoise-then-classify/README.md

 ### 3. Results (To be Continued)
 #### 3.1 Accuracy On Clean And Noisy Images
 ![Figure 1](images/fig1.png)
 The bar chart presents the accuracy of four different models on the CIFAR10 dataset, comparing performance on both clean and noisy data.
+The noisy images are constructed using perturbation level t = 0.3.

 The Baseline Classifier shows a significant drop in performance with noisy images.
 It has the highest accuracy on clean data at 63%, but this decreases to 29% with noise, indicating a bad robustness to noise perturbations.